dangarmat/dangarmat.github.io/_posts/2018-05-14-Best-City-For-Data-Scientists-Using-hvest.md

 #[1] 44
 ```

 Next step, create a function that takes a city and state and returns a job count.
 Now two issues arise when trying to expand to other cities.
 We have multi name cities, such as Los Angeles, CA and Salt Lake City, UT.
-We need to know how monster.com represents those.
+We need to know how monster represents those.
 We also have cities with no data scientist jobs available, such as Anchorage, AK.
 Let's take a look.

 Los Angeles's url is `https://www.monster.com/jobs/search/?q=__22Data-Scientist__22&where=Los-Angeles__2C-CA&jobid=195858182`.
-Now we can remove the `&jobid=..." part and note the space is a dash.
+Now we can remove the `&jobid=...` part and note the space is a dash.
 Similarly with Salt Lake City, `https://www.monster.com/jobs/search/?q=__22Data-Scientist__22&where=Salt-Lake-City__2C-UT&jobid=814cce32-0bd4-41b3-91cc-6789f09ffdea` it adds a dash in both spaces.
 These can be handled with `stringr`'s  `str_replace()`.

 As for Data Science job postings in Alaska's largest city, what you see in parenthesis isn't a number, so it will return as NA.